plotly/public-health/tutorials/ihme-dashboard.md

 ## Introduction

-In this tutorial, we'll create and style multiple individual plots in the Chart Studio, add them to a dashboard, and utilize the crossfilter function to interact and explore these data further.
+In this tutorial, we'll create and style multiple individual plots in the Chart Studio, add them to a dashboard, and utilize the crossfilter function to interact and explore health indicators on a global scale.
+The data comes from the Institute for Health Metrics and Evaluation (IHME), which is based in Seattle, Washington, USA.

  ## Contents